Technical Documentation : Connectors : Adding an Azure Data Lake Connection

 Supported Versions

-The Azure connection can be set up towards two generations of Data Lakes.
-To choose the appropriate connector, you must select ADSLGen1 or ADSLGen2 in the corresponding list.
+The Azure connection can be set up towards ADLS Gen 2.
+To choose the appropriate connector, you must select ADSLGen2 in the corresponding list.

 Installing the Plugin

-From version 54 of the scanner, the ADLS connector is presented as a plugin.
+Starting with scanner version 54, the ADLS connector is provided as a plugin.

 Declaring the Connection

-In order to establish a connection with an Azure Gen 1 cluster, specifying the following parameters in the dedicated file is required:
+To establish a connection with an Azure Gen 2 cluster, fill in the following parameters in the dedicated configuration file:

 Parameter